 by shuttle bus:

-We offer an express shuttle bus service that runs daily from Central London to Stonehenge.
+There is an express direct shuttle bus service that runs daily to Stonehenge from Central London.
 The bus operates with morning and afternoon departures and is a cheap, hassle-free way of getting to Stonehenge from London.
 Starting from just £39 per person, the price includes entrance fees to the site and an excellent audio guide.

 Since a typical visit to Stonehenge lasts 1.5 hours, it is popular to combine a visit with other nearby attractions.
-We offer a selection of great tours to Stonehenge from Central London, with luxury transportation and a professional tour guide.
-This is the perfect way of combining getting to Stonehenge with a fun day out for all the family!
+We offer a selection of great tours to Stonehenge from Central London, with come with luxury transportation and a professional tour guide.
+This is the perfect way of combining getting to Stonehenge from London with a fun day out for all the family!
 Our tours include: